hector-norza/typespec/docs/introduction/installation.md

 This will prompt you with a few questions.
 Pick the `Generic REST API` template, your project name, and select the `@typespec/openapi3` library.

-Next, you can install the dependencies.
+Next, you can install the project dependencies.

 ```bash
 tsp install
 ```

-You should now have a basic TypeSpec project setup with a structure looking like this:
+You should now have a basic TypeSpec project set up with a structure looking like this:

 ```bash
 package.json      # Package manifest defining your TypeSpec project as a Node package.